Shankara (2016 film): Filming

 The film was launched on 24 January 2013 at the Prasad Labs.
 Ramesh Prasad gave the clap, Chamundeswarinath switched on the camera, and V. V. Vinayak directed the first shot.
 An item song was shot on British model-turned-actress Hazel Crowney, who has appeared in the Hindi films U Me Aur Hum and A Flat.

 Casting

 Nara Rohit and Regina play the lead and Ahuti Prasad, M. S. Narayana, Rajeev Kanakala and Pragathi are in other important roles in this film.

 Soundtrack

 The Music was composed by Sai Karthik and released by Aditya Music.

+Reception

+Srividya Palaparthi of The Times of India rated the film two-and-a-half out of five stars and wrote, "Shankara is a regular whodunit thriller with an interesting story which gets lost in a distracted narration.
+If you choose to go for it, which is quite unlikely, you won’t entirely regret it."
+K. Naresh Kumar of The Hans India wrote, "Despite finding it hard to believe that Rohith still plays college student roles, his dour performance actually aids the film’s pace as it unravels its interlinked narration of a student getting unwittingly sucked into a case of crime and passion."